czbiohub-sf/cerebra/paper/paper.md

 Variant callers produce tab delimited text files in the [variant calling format](https://samtools.github.io/hts-specs/VCFv4.2.pdf) (VCF) for each processed sample.
 VCF files encode: i) the genomic position, ii) reference vs. observed DNA sequence, and iii) quality associated with each observed variant.
-Shown below is the `head` output of a sample VCF file.
+Shown below are the first 4 lines of a sample VCF file.
 Note that only a single record is displayed, and that the record line has been artificially wrapped.

 ```